 A Vitamin K treatment (the antidote to rat bait toxicity) and other medications were started to support Bella.
-Oxygen was required to assist with Bella’s breathing.
-A chest xray was performed and confirmed Bella had bled into her lungs.
+Oxygen was also required to assist with her breathing.
+A chest X-ray was performed which confirmed that Bella had bled into her lungs.
 This was making it difficult for her to breathe.
 Intravenous fluids were given to ensure she remained hydrated.
 We monitored her blood and oxygen levels very closely.
-With intensive treatment including oxygen, fluids, medications and close monitoring Bella started to improve over the next 24 hours, she even started to wag her tail and get her appetite back!
+With intensive treatment including oxygen, fluids, medications, and close monitoring Bella started to improve over the next 24 hours, she even started to wag her tail and get her appetite back!

-Unfortunately rat baits are very tasty to pets and given the chance pets will eat them.
-Rat bait poisoning leads to an inability for animals to clot their blood by inhibiting the bodies normal clotting factors, hence they start to bleed excessively internally and externally.
-It can take up to 2-7 days after ingestion before signs are seen and the signs of poisoning can be very vague including lethargy, reduced appetite and weakness.
-This can progress to trouble breathing, pale gums, bleeding externally, collapse or death.
-There are various types of rat baits available and some will remain in the animals system for long periods of time (up to 6-8 weeks) inhibiting blood clotting, hence the length of time required for medication will vary depending on the active ingredient ingested.
-If it is unknown the brand of rat bait ingested we will often treat for 28 days and then reassess their blood clotting ability with a blood test to check whether the toxin still remains.
+These symptoms may eventually lead to collapse or death.
+If you suspect that your dog has been poisoned by rat bait, make sure you seek immediate medical attention at your nearest vet or Animal Emergency Centre.
+There are various types of rat baits available, and some will remain in an animal’s system for a long period of time (up to 6-8 weeks) inhibiting blood clotting, hence the length of time required for medication will vary depending on the active ingredient ingested.
+If it is unknown the brand of rat bait ingested, we will often treat for 28 days and then reassess their blood clotting ability with a blood test to check whether the toxin remains.

 Rat bait ingestion is a potentially fatal condition that can be avoided.
 It is best not to have rat bait on your property at all if you have animals, it is just not worth the risk!
 Click here to download our information sheet on other common toxins that can be dangerous to pets.